best-practice-and-impact/ons-spark/ons-spark/spark-analysis/interpolation.md

 In this article, we will impute some missing values in time series data.
 The PySpark guidance below has been adapted from [another source](https://walkenho.github.io/interpolating-time-series-p2-spark/).

-Please note that there are many imputation methods to choose from, for more information see the [Awareness in Editing and Imputation](https://learninghub.ons.gov.uk/enrol/index.php?id=574) course on the Learning Hub.
-Before using this code in your work please consult other team members or methodologists on the suitablility of this method for your use case.
+Please note that there are many imputation methods to choose from, for more information see the [Awareness in Editing and Imputation](https://learninghub.ons.gov.uk/enrol/index.php?id=512) course on the Learning Hub.
+Before using this code in your work please consult other team members or methodologists on the suitability of this method for your use case.

 We don't want to spend too much time on the methodology here, the purpose is to give you inspiration on how to solve your own PySpark/SparklyR problem and maybe learn about some new functions.